 You can close the information gap with a certified career coach—a tested and certified professional with a business and talent management background, who knows the latest trends and critical success factors in career management.

-As a Certified Career Management Coach (CCMC) I will lead you through:
+As a Certified Career Management Coach (CCMC) I will guide and counsel you through:

 - Career assessment and focus – your career identity, talent, objectives and career brand

 - Career change and transition – transferable skills, growth industries, technical and personal skills